euclidr/certbot-dns-dnspod/README.md

     -d *.example.com
 ```

-`--certbot-dns-dnspod:dns-dnspod-credentials` is optional, if you don't provide credentials INI file path, certbot will prompt you for `api_token` `dns_ttl` and `contact_email`.

-##### Renew certificates
+### Renew certificates

-When `certbot certonly` is done, the certificates is stored in your filesystem. request configs, domains, absolute path of INI file will be recorded and used in renewal.
+When `certbot certonly` is done, cerbot will store configs that request the certificates, after that, you can run `certbot renew` periodically to renew the certificates.